 - Clyde Street access A new bridge that extends north of Grand Avenue to intersect with Clyde Street in Rydalmere before connecting to Victoria Road.
-This access will be utilised by light vehicles and buses - Grand Avenue access The existing primary access into Camellia-Rosehill will function as the high street, bordered by residential, mixed-use, and entertainment land use typologies.
+This access will be primarily utilised by light vehicles and buses, and will provide an alternative northern connection to the Precinct to the existing Grand Avenue access - Grand Avenue access The existing primary access into Camellia-Rosehill will function as the high street, bordered by residential, mixed-use, and entertainment land use typologies.
 With the construction of new accesses that will connect traffic directly onto major corridors such as the M4 Western Motorway and Silverwater Road, it is expected that heavy vehicle demand on Grand Avenue will be gradually be phased out over the course of implementing the Strategy as freight desire lines are better enabled via other direct access points.
 The Grand Avenue access is expected to be utilised primarily by light vehicles and buses, and facilitate low travel speeds due to high pedestrian activity on the street - Wentworth Street access The existing southern access into Camellia-Rosehill, which connects to the realignment of Unwin Street and serves both general traffic and heavy vehicles - M4 Western Motorway direct access New entry and exit ramps between the M4 Western Motorway interchange and the realignment of Unwin Street.
-Investigations are ongoing to determine the design and feasibility - Carnarvon Street access A potential new bridge connecting from a new north-south road link through the Precinct west of the Viva Energy land area, to Carnarvon Street/Derby Street in Silverwater.
-In addition to light vehicles and buses, this access will function as secondary access for heavy vehicles.
+This new access is intended to alleviate the impact of the development-generated traffic on the surrounding road network, as well as to provide an alternate high-quality route for freight movements that will enable a reduction heavy vehicle usage of Grand Avenue.
+Investigations are ongoing to determine the design and feasibility, and will be further assessed as part of the Integrated Transport Study - Carnarvon Street access A potential new bridge connecting over the Duck River from a new north-south road link through the Precinct west of the Viva Energy land area, to Carnarvon Street/Derby Street in Silverwater.
+In addition to servicing light vehicles and buses, this access will function as secondary access for heavy vehicles and will provide the eastern connection to the Precinct.